-Source: GAO analysis of Readjustment Counseling Service (RCS) information and GAO 19-57 | GAO-25-106781.
+Source: GAO analysis of Readjustment Counseling Service (RCS) information and GAO 19-57. | GAO-25-106781

-RCS recently worked with VHA's actuarial contractor to develop a VHA model to project demand for counseling and identify where to locate future Vet Centers to better meet veterans' needs.
-GAO found that RCS's processes for developing the model do not fully align with three of eight actuarial key practices and internal control standards in four areas.
-Specifically, (1) RCS does not validate the data it provides the contractor, and RCS also does not require the contractor to provide (2) information on the contractor's assumptions, (3) documentation of its model validation, or (4) information on model uncertainty.
-By better aligning its modeling processes with key practices and internal control standards, RCS could better ensure it locates Vet Centers where demand is greatest.
+RCS recently worked with VHA's actuarial contractor to develop a model to project demand for counseling and identify where to locate future Vet Centers to meet veterans' needs.
+GAO found that RCS's processes for developing the model do not fully align with three of eight actuarial practices and internal control standards in four areas.
+Specifically, 1) RCS does not document how it validates the data it provides the contractor, and does not require the contractor to provide documentation of 2) all its external data assumptions and 3) model validation, or 4) information on model uncertainty.
+By better aligning its modeling processes with actuarial practices and internal control standards, RCS could ensure it understands how to best use the model to identify future Vet Center locations.